microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * As CSE we work with cross cultural teams from across the globe.
 * How we communicate affects team morale.
 * Inclusive code reviews welcome new developers and make them comfortable with the team.
-* Rude or personal attacks doing code reviews are very common, people unknowingly make rude comments in reviewing Pull Requests.
+* Rude or personal attacks doing code reviews alienate - people can unknowingly make rude comments when reviewing pull requests (PRs).

 ## Types and Examples of Non-Inclusive Code Review Behavior